Employee Handbook, Vancouver Based Employees

 New York Tech provides paid sick leave to all regular, full-time employees to ensure that absences due to illness do not result in loss of pay.

-You accrue sick time on a monthly basis, starting with the first month of regular, full-time employment.
-In your first year, you accrue one day of paid sick leave every other month; in subsequent years, you receive one paid sick day per month for each completed month of regular service.
+Full-time employees accrue paid sick leave starting with the first month of regular full-time employment at the rate of one day per month (total of 12 days per year).
 You may carry unused sick days forward to the next calendar year.
 This enables you, should a serious medical problem arise, to receive full salary by using some or all of the sick time you have built up over the years.
 Upon termination of employment, unused sick days will not be paid out to the exiting employee.

 Please remember that sick leave is only to be used for the employee's own illness.
 The efficient operation of the college is predicated upon employees maintaining satisfactory attendance records, and the records of employees with frequent absences of short duration are reviewed carefully.
 Disciplinary action up to and including termination may be instituted for excessive absenteeism even though the employee has paid sick leave remaining.